Living in an urban area means that you get to enjoy certain things.

 Elements – What do you want the loft bed to contain?
 Do you need living room furniture or bedroom furniture?

-With that said, let’s take a look at some cons of a loft bed:
+So, with that said, let’s take a look at some cons of a loft bed:

 Loft mattress cons